Skip to main content

 loadbalancer.openstack.org/flavor-id: "<flavor_id>"

 Specify <flavor_id> — the flavor ID.
-Flavors correspond to load balancer types and determine the amount of vCPU, RAM, and the number of load balancer instances.
-For example, ac18763b-1fc5-457d-9fa7-b0d339ffb336 — the ID for creating an Advanced with redundancy load balancer in the ru-9 pool.
-You can view the full list of load balancer flavors in all pools in a table or view the list of load balancer flavors in a specific pool via OpenStack CLI.
+Flavors correspond to load balancer types and determine the number of vCPU, RAM, and the number of load balancer instances.
+For example, ac18763b-1fc5-457d-9fa7-b0d339ffb336 is the ID for creating an Advanced with redundancy load balancer in the ru-9 pool.
+You can view the full list of load balancer flavors in a table or view the list of load balancer flavors in a specific pool via the OpenStack CLI.

 Create a load balancer without a public IP address